Lin Biao: Height of power and eventual downfall

 A serious rift developed between Mao and Lin.
 Mao was displeased with comments that Lin had made about his wife, Jiang Qing, at the Lushan Conference.
 Generals loyal to Lin refused to accept Mao's criticism of them, and Mao began to question whether Lin continued to follow him unconditionally.
 Mao wanted Lin to make a self-criticism, but Lin stayed away from Beijing and resisted doing so.
 Ye Qun made a self-criticism, but it was rejected by Mao as not genuine.
 Zhou Enlai attempted to mediate between Mao and Lin, but by 1971 Lin had become extremely reclusive and difficult to talk with at any level, and Zhou's mediation failed.
 In July 1971 Mao decided to remove Lin and his supporters.
 Zhou again attempted to moderate Mao's resolution to act against Lin, but failed.

 "Lin Biao incident" and death

-Lin died when an aircraft carrying him and several members of his family crashed in Mongolia at 3:00 am on 13 September 1971, allegedly after attempting to assassinate Mao and defect to the Soviet Union.
-Following Lin's death, there has been widespread skepticism in the West concerning the official Chinese explanation, but forensic investigation conducted by the USSR (which recovered the bodies following the crash) has confirmed that Lin was among those who died in the crash.
+Lin died when an aircraft carrying him and several members of his family crashed in Mongolia at 2:30 am on 13 September 1971, allegedly after attempting to assassinate Mao and defect to the Soviet Union.
+Following Lin's death, there has been widespread skepticism in the West concerning the official Chinese explanation, while forensic investigation conducted by the USSR (which recovered the bodies following the crash) has confirmed that Lin was among those who died in the crash.